ARRIS International, plc (ARRIS) Policy on

 Back to Top

+VI.
 Employment and Personnel Practices

 Every Employee of the Company shall at all times abide by the legal requirements governing employment practices and Employee relations.
 In addition, every person coming in contact with the Company as an Employee, customer, supplier, candidate for employment or other third party, shall be treated fairly, courteously and respectfully.